MileHacker Logo

 Personal First Aid & Medications

-A well-stocked personal first aid kit and necessary medications create peace of mind on your trip.
+A well-stocked personal first aid kit and necessary medications create peace of mind during your journey.

 Kit Contents & Prescription Rules

-• First Aid Kit: Band-Aids, antiseptic wipes, pain relief (ibuprofen), anti-diarrhea medication.
+• First Aid Kit: Band-Aids, antiseptic wipes, pain relief (ibuprofen), anti-medicine for loose stools.

 • Prescription Meds: Transport in original packaging with doctor's letter.
 Research China's restrictions.